sculptor/sculptor.github.io/documentation/developers-guide.md

 #cache.provider=JbossTreeCache
 #cache.provider=DeployedTreeCache
 #cache.provider=TreeCache
+#cache.provider=Infinispan
 ~~~

 There are some built in cache providers.

-  1. EhCache - settings are defined in `ehcache.xml` file, skeleton is generated
+  1. EhCache - (default) settings are defined in `ehcache.xml` file, skeleton is generated
   2. JbossTreeCache - settings are defined as a JBoss mbean `EJB3EntityTreeCache`
-  3. DeployedTreeCache - settings are defined as a JBoss mbean.
+  3. DeployedTreeCache - settings are defined as a JBoss mbean
   4. TreeCache - settings are defined in `treecache.xml` file
+  5. Infinispan - (default cache provider for JBoss) no settings required because it's pre-configured in JBoss AS 7

 The choice also affects the cache `usage` attribute in the Hibernate mapping.

 EhCache is the default cache provider, since it doesn't require any additional configuration.
-JBoss `JbossTreeCache` is recommended for (clustered) applications that require a transactional cache.
-Refer to JBoss documentation for information about how to configure the TreeCache.
+JBoss `Infinispan` is recommended for (clustered) applications that require a transactional cache.
+Refer to JBoss documentation for information about how to configure [Infinispan](https://www.jboss.org/infinispan).
+{: .alert .alert-success}

 ### Validation